jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-has-landed/index.md

 }</script>
 </figure>

-Adding 5 kB to big image like this seems worth it to get a low-quality early render.
+Adding 5 kB to a big image like this seems worth it to get a low-quality early render.
 Here's what it would look like:

 <figure class="full-figure max-figure" id="progressive-avif-demo">
 <video src="asset-url:./progressive-avif.mp4" width="1000" height="666" style="width: 100%; height: auto;" controls></video>